lucalves/ios-learning-resources/README.md

 # ios-learning-resources

-List of resources to learn ios development.
+List of resources to learn iOS development.

 ## Websites